rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/Wifi.md

 Wifi\::LibNM uses the [GLib module](./GLib.md) to provide container objects for managing LibNM GObject data pointers.

 #### [Wifi\::LibNM\::Client](../../Source/System/Wifi/LibNM/GObjects/Owned/Wifi_LibNM_Client.h)
 Client objects manage NMClient* values, which represent a connection to NetworkManager.
 Client objects load LibNM\::DeviceWifi objects for system wifi devices, and LibNM\::ActiveConnection objects for active or activating network connections.
-Client objects are also used to enable or disable wireless networing, and to create or close network connections.
+Client objects are also used to enable or disable wireless networking, and to create or close network connections.

 #### [Wifi\::LibNM\::AccessPoint](../../Source/System/Wifi/LibNM/GObjects/Borrowed/Wifi_LibNM_AccessPoint.h)
 AccessPoint objects manage NMAccessPoint* values, used by the NetworkManager to represent nearby visible access points.
 They may be used to access all relevant data NetworkManager stores regarding the access point they represent.
 A valid AccessPoint object is required by the Client in order to open a Wifi connection.